SumUp and myPOS are increasingly similar payment products that cater to small businesses.

 Both platforms include many tools for online and remote businesses, including an:

 In addition, SumUp lets you generate QR codes for touch-free payments.
-The website builder is actually based in SumUp App, allowing you to create a basic site quickly to advertise on social media.
-All of SumUp’s tools are very intuitive, simple and lacking in complexity.
+The website builder is actually used in SumUp App and on SumUp Terminal, allowing you to create a basic site anywhere quite quickly to advertise on social media.
+All of these tools are very intuitive, simple and lacking in complexity.

 Both can be used abroad, but need permission with SumUp